Simonrazer/LabBud/README.md

 # LabBud
-A Offline Website to take measurements and calculate errors
+A Offline Website to take measurements and calculate errors, download and double-click index.html and you are good to go!

 Uses Math.js and MathJax, included in this repo for convenience